 Pratigya also facilitated dry ration to about 700 families through other social organisations working in Ranchi, thereby by supporting to another 3,500 lives.

 Thus till date Pratigya has supported over 4,400 families and 22,000 people so far during corona lockdown .

 The ration kit contained provided directly by Pratigya contained an average 10 to 15 kg rice, Wheat Flour 5 to 10 kg Pulses 1 to 2kg , Sugar – 1 Kg, Salt- 1 Kg, Gram- 1 to 2 kg , Vegetable Oil- ½ to 1 Litre, Jaggery -1/2 to 1 kg, Soap Potato, Onion, Spices ,Tea leaves etc. The ration kit sufficed for a family for about 15 days.

 This whole endeavor came as a great relief to about 22,000 people who otherwise in all probability would have undergone starvation.
 This also gave a decent cushioning period to the families to arrange for ration from other sources.
 Especially in the period when government’s support is extremely limited and in many cases negligible.
 These ration kits have also helped these marginalized people in covering their nutritional need to an extent in this situation of crisis.

 b.
-Hosting of Ranchi District Hunger Helpline
+Hosted Ranchi District Hunger Helpline